157239n/k1lib/readme.md

 - `startBackward`: Before backprop.
 Return anything (not `None`) to not execute this
 - `startStep`: Before step.
 Return anything (not `None`) to not execute this
 - `startZeroGrad`: Before zero gradients.
 Return anything (not `None`) to not execute this
+- `suspend`: Before detaching callback for temporary suspension
+- `restore`: After being reattached to `Callbacks` after temporary suspension

+There's also a quick and dirty `nn.Module` called `Lambda`.
+This basically transforms a regular function into a module.

+---

+## schedule

+A schedule is just a function mapping from $[0, 1]$ to a real value.
+When used together with the `ParamScheduler` callback, it will change the network parameter to that specific real value.
+Using `ParamScheduler` is quite easy though:
+- `ParamScheduler("lr", <schedule>)`: just a typical constructor.
+Then you can add this `Callback` to the learner

+Everything else are tools to create schedules easily.